infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 ![Html Page](/images/htmlPage.png)

+Try to play with it, e.g. add new person, click Refresh button.

 To understand how the UI works you only need to understand the *knockout.js*.
 For that go over their [tutorial](http://learn.knockoutjs.com/#/?tutorial=intro).
 All other parts of the web page are simple.

 [Jersey]:	https://jersey.java.net/